Frances Stephens (golfer): Golf career

-Stephens' home club was Royal Birkdale.
-She won the British Ladies Amateur in 1949 and 1954, and was runner-up in 1951 and 1952.
 She played in all six Curtis Cups from 1950 to 1960, and was non-playing captain of the Great Britain and Ireland team in 1962 and 1972.
-Her final-hole victories over Polly Riley in the 1956 and 1958 tournaments secured a win and a draw respectively for the British team, the first time it retained the cup.
-In the United States she was "hardly known", though she finished tied for 6th in the 1949 U.S. Women's Open.
+Her final-hole victories over Polly Riley in the 1956 and 1958 tournaments secured a win and a draw, respectively, for the British and Irish team, the first time it retained the cup.
+According to Sports Illustrated, in the United States she was "hardly known."
+She did manage to tie for 6th place at the 1949 U.S. Women's Open though.
 She was also a non-playing captain of the British team in the Vagliano Trophy.

-Herbert Warren Wind called her a "slight, quiet, entirely undramatic girl" and an outstanding clutch player.
-Enid Wilson said she had "a very frail physique but ... the temperament of a tigress".
-Her swing had a pronounced hiatus at the top, which Wind called "most unimpressive", although Henry Cotton said she had "one of the prettiest swings in the game".
+Legendary golf writer Herbert Warren Wind referred to her a "slight, quiet, entirely undramatic girl" and an outstanding clutch player.
+English golfer Enid Wilson wrote she had "a very frail physique but ... the temperament of a tigress."
+Her swing had a pronounced hiatus at the top, which Wind called "most unimpressive," although Henry Cotton said she had "one of the prettiest swings in the game."